joaomcteixeira/joaomcteixeira.github.io/_pages/research.md

 ## Modeling Intrinsically Disordered Proteins

-With [Dr Julie Forman-Kay][jfk] and [Dr Teresa Head-Gordon][thg], we are developing various software packages and mathematical strategies to model proteins with **high conformational heterogeneity** from experimental data (NMR, SAXS, FRET, etc).
-Because the original tools addressing this topic date from the earliest 2000s, there needs to be up-to-date software implementing the latest concepts on intrinsically disordered proteins (IDPs).
+With [Dr Julie Forman-Kay][jfk] and [Dr Teresa Head-Gordon][thg], we are developing a software framework to model proteins with **high conformational heterogeneity** using experimental data (NMR, SAXS, FRET, etc), Bayesian approaches, A.I., and statistical sampling incorporating new and the state-of-the-art knowledge in intrinsically disordered proteins (IDPs).
 {: .text-justify}

 We have developed a main software suite, **IDPConformerGenerator** [<a